kaibohu/kaibohu.github.io/_pages/talks.md

 ### Colloquium/Seminar talks

+1. Zurich colloquium in applied and computational mathematics, Apr/2024.
 1. Seminar at DAMTP, University of Cambridge.
-Feb/2024 (upcoming).
+Feb/2024.
 1. Mathematics Seminar at the University of Dundee, UK.
 Oct/2023.
 1. Seminar at the Chinese University of Hong Kong (Shenzhen), Sep/2023.
 1. Seminar at Shanghai Jiao Tong University, Shanghai, China, Aug/2023.